 Only if we are oversubscribed.
 However, there are key sectors in Argyll and Bute where employment is growing.
 These include tourism, forestry, food and drink, aquaculture as well as the NHS, care sector, police, teaching, engineering and training.
 If these are areas where your skills lie, this could be the place for you.

 Do you put a time limit on how long you expect people to stay?

 We hope that you enjoy the lifestyle in Argyll and Bute so much you will want to put roots down here.
-However, to qualify for the grant people must commit to stay for at least one year and 25 per cent of any payment will be held back until after 12 months.
+However, to qualify for the grant people must commit to stay for over 12 months and 25% of the grant will be held back until after you can evidence your stay in Argyll and Bute after 12 months.